Ipazia-AI/latent-explorer/README.md

 pip install latent-explorer
 ```

-or download [repository](https://github.com/Ipazia-AI/latent-explorer) and install the package with
+or download the [repository](https://github.com/Ipazia-AI/latent-explorer) and install the package with
 ` pip install -e . `

 ## Demo